 Public runnable examples of using John Snow Labs’ NLP for Apache Spark. — JohnSnowLabs/spark-nlp-workshop

 Let’s get started!
 To use Spark NLP in Apache Zeppelin you have two options.
-Either use Spark Packages or you can build a Fat JAR yourself and just load it as an external JAR inside Spark session.
+Either use Spark Packages or you can build a Fat JAR yourself and just load it as an external JAR inside the Spark session.
 Why don’t I show you both?

 First, with Spark Package: